CTCMS-UQ/CTCMS-UQ.github.io/_posts/2021-03-22-intermediate_linux.md

     # Do work and access $index_var here
 done
 ```
-where `index_var` can have any name, and can only be accessed inside the body of the loop.
-As bash steps
+where `index_var` can have any name, and should only be accessed inside the body of the loop.
+As bash
-through the loop, `index_var` will take on the value of each successive element of the sequence.
+steps through the loop, `index_var` will take on the value of each successive element of the sequence.

 For example, we can make a for loop over indices by writing:
 ```